HSchmale16/hello-pdf/README.md

 So might as well use AWS where things work properly the first time.

+I'm not sure if this will work to include images in the markdown you upload, but that wasn't what I needed for a business requirement.

 # Deployment

-You will need docker installed.
+You will need docker installed to build this application and deploy it.

 1. You will create an ecr repo
 2. You will run docker login